yugoccp/slack2discord/README.md

 And then create a new Bot for this Application.

+**IMPORTANT!** Recent changes on Discord API invalidate Bots with "discord" (case insensitive) in their names!
+Make sure to create Bot with valid name.

 ![alt create_bot](/rsc/imgs/create_bot.png)

 Click on the new bot and setup Gateway Intents and enable Message Content Intent option